code-payments/code-vm/README.md

 ## Getting Help

-If you have any questions or need help, please reach out to us on [Discord](https://discord.gg/T8Tpj8DBFp) or [Twitter](https://twitter.com/getcode).
+If you have any questions or need help, please reach out to us on [Twitter](https://twitter.com/flipcash).

 ## Community Feedback & Contributions